 History of Knowledge

-History of Thought: The Ideas that Changed the Way we See the World
+History of Thought: The Ideas that Changed the World

 (previously named "Paradigm Shifts" until 2004)